 Alongside teaching and advising and promoting research in Latino and Latin American studies, community engagement is the third part of El Instituto’s mission:

-- On UConn’s campuses, we amplify Latino voices and advocate for Latina/o/x inclusion
+- On UConn’s campuses, we amplify Latino voices and advocate for Latina/o inclusion

 - In our surrounding communities, we sponsor research and data analysis that yields useful information for government and non-profit human services providers

-- In Connecticut’s public schools, we promote Latinx-centered curricula and Early College Experience courses
+- In Connecticut’s public schools, we promote Latina/o-centered curricula and Early College Experience courses

 - Jorge Agüero has led innovative economic research on the VAW prevention strategies, school outcomes, and incentives for college attendance in Perú.

-- Through our LLAS 2012 (Writing in Service of the Community) course, Anne Gebelein led our majors in doing background research aimed at updating the Hispanic Federation’s State of Latino Connecticut report.
+- Through our LLAS 2012 (Writing in Service of the Community) course, Anne Gebelein leads our majors in doing background research aimed at updating the Hispanic Federation’s State of Latino Connecticut report.

 Amplifying Latino Voices

-Through programming and support for study groups, we bring greater visibility to our communities’ struggles for respect, safety and dignity, and cultivate Latinx-centered spaces of intellectual exploration.
+Through programming and support for study groups, we bring greater visibility to our communities’ struggles for respect, safety and dignity, and cultivate Latina/o-centered spaces of intellectual exploration.

 - El Instituto has provided assistance to Professor Fiona Vernal’s on-going Hartford Caribbean community oral history research, which among other highlights has produced the traveling exhibit “From Civil Rights to Human Rights: African American, West Indian and Puerto Rican Housing Struggles in Hartford County, 1940-2019.”